udaan-iitt/editions/2023_Winter/how-much-do-we-really-know-about-social-media.md

 Tell me, do you remember all the reels you watched yesterday?
 Do you remember at least five of them properly?
 Maybe you remember bits of them, but most likely, you don't remember them well.
 But I'll tell you what you do remember well.

-*What color is the sky?* (What comes next?
+*What colour is the sky?* (What comes next?
 Feel free to sing along!)

 That's because that particular song has been used in a variety of reels.
 You have heard it over and over again, and not just for a day or two.
 You heard it for weeks.
 Spaced repetition enables good retention of whatever you have learned, and IG uses that to make you memorize that piece of music.
 Once you have memorized it, you are practically guaranteed to like any reel made with that music because it comforts you to hear something familiar while the new content in the reel makes you simultaneously curious.
 I wonder, would we be addicted to quantum mechanics if these techniques were used to teach us?

-But what scares me the most in this context, is misinformation and disinformation.
+But what scares me the most in this context is misinformation and disinformation.
 The definitions are subtly different.
 Misinformation refers to all kinds of false information, while disinformation refers to false information that is intentionally spread.
 It's not always simple to know the intention behind false information, but that's not the point of focus here.

-*Given that we retain only bits of what we see on social media, will we be able to remember which information is false and which isn't?* In other words, could it so happen that we read about something and eventually learn that it's fake news, but later forget that it's fake news and end up trusting it?
+*Given that we retain only bits of what we see on social media, will we be able to remember which information is false and which isn't?* In other words, could it so happen that we read about something and eventually learn that it's fake news but later forget that it's fake news and end up trusting it?

 Adding to this problem are the eye-catching titles manufactured by the media that fail to properly summarize the full story.
 What if we remember the title of a news piece but forget the brunt of the matter?
 That is as good as reading false news!